 Continuing with the effort to build on value-based payments, the recent announcement by the Centers for Medicare & Medicaid Services (CMS) regarding the new Episode Payment Models (EPM) for acute myocardial infarction (AMI) and coronary artery bypass g...

-Consider this your public service announcement for the day: VOTE!
 Given the current political climate, I would not presume to enter the debate over which of our presidential candidates should be in the White House come 2017; we could certainly discuss t...

 The news of Dartmouth’s withdrawal from the accountable care organization (ACO) program, as reported in a recent article in The New York Times, caught many by surprise since the ACO model can be traced back to concepts initially proposed by Dartmouth...